-In consultation with the NYSDEC and USEPA, the Air Force determined that further investigation and action for Building 2612 should be undertaken according to the CERCLA Remedial Investigation (RI) process.
+In consultation with the NYSDEC and USEPA, the Air Force determined that further investigation and action for Building 2612 should be undertaken according to the CERCLA RI process.

-2.2.3 Remedial Investigation
+5.1.3 Remedial Investigation

 The RI was performed between July 2001 and August 2002.
-Investigative tasks completed included: a geophysical survey to locate buried drain piping; test trenching along drainage lines and geophysical anomalies; pressure testing of drainage lines inside Building 2612; sampling, removal and disposal of buried drain lines on the south side of the building; removal of a buried drainage clarifier discovered during the test trenching; and collecting and testing of subsurface soil and sediment samples.
+Investigative tasks and response activities completed included: a geophysical survey to locate buried drain piping; test trenching along drainage lines and geophysical anomalies; pressure testing of drainage lines inside Building 2612; sampling, removal and disposal of buried drain lines on the south side of the building; removal of a buried drainage clarifier discovered during the test trenching; and collecting and testing of subsurface soil and sediment samples.
 The findings of the RI, including a human health risk assessment (HRA) and a screening-level ecological risk assessment (ERA), are detailed in the RI Report (URS 2003).

-For groundwater, the RI concluded that: 1) groundwater at the site was contaminated with chlorinated hydrocarbons and metals from an upgradient source; 2) under a hypothetical future residential use scenario, groundwater presented a cancer and non-cancer risk greater than the USEPA thresholds 10-4 and 1 respectively; 3) there were no significant continuing contaminant sources to groundwater at Building 2612; 4) drainage features that could potentially serve as sources of contamination had been cleaned and abandoned or removed; and 5) groundwater contamination at the site would be addressed as part of the FT-002/IA Groundwater OU.
-Given that the groundwater is being addressed as part of the FT-002/IA Groundwater OU, groundwater contamination will not be discussed further in this SS-041 Proposed Plan.
+For groundwater, based on the RI, it was concluded that: 1) groundwater at the site was contaminated with chlorinated hydrocarbons and metals from an upgradient source; 2) under a hypothetical future residential use scenario, groundwater presented a cancer and non-cancer risk greater than the USEPA thresholds 1 x 10-4 and 1, respectively; 3) there were no significant continuing contaminant sources to groundwater at Building 2612; 4) drainage features that could potentially serve as sources of contamination had been cleaned and abandoned, or removed; and 5) groundwater contamination at the site would be addressed as part of the FT-002/IA Groundwater OU.
+Given that the groundwater is being addressed as part of the FT-002/IA Groundwater OU, groundwater contamination will not be discussed further in this SS-041 ROD.

-For soils the RI concluded that: 1) sporadic low level detections of VOCs, SVOCs and PCBs may have resulted from spills inside the building that migrated to the soil via leaky drainage features; however, the concentrations were below New York State soil cleanup guidance (NYSDEC 1994) and were not of concern; 2) the concentration of metals that exceed the New York State soil clean up guidelines were not widespread and did not appear to be a significant source of contamination to groundwater; 3) soils in the vicinity of Building 2612 do not pose a significant risk to human health; 4) high concentrations of polycyclic aromatic hydrocarbons (PAHs) in soil samples collected adjacent to Building 2616, to the north of Building 2612, were most likely from asphalt pieces in the soil samples and not associated with Building 2612 (see Section 2.2.4).
-A summary of the compounds detected in soil samples, as well as the maximum and minimum concentrations, is provided in Table 1.
-Figure 4 shows the locations of the soil samples and Section 2.3.4 describes the significance of the soil sample results.
+For soils, based on the RI, it was concluded that: 1) sporadic low level detections of VOCs, SVOCs and PCBs may have resulted from spills inside the building that migrated to the soil via leaky drainage features; however, the concentrations were below NYSDEC's Technical Administrative Guidance Memorandum (TAGMs 4046): Determination of Soil Cleanup Objectives and Cleanup Levels (NYSDEC 1994) and were determined to not be of concern; 2) metal concentrations that exceeded the New York State cleanup levels were not widespread and did not appear to be a significant source of contamination to groundwater; 3) soils in the vicinity of Building 2612 do not pose a significant risk to human health; and 4) high concentrations of polycyclic aromatic hydrocarbons (PAHs) in soil samples collected adjacent to Building 2616, to the north of Building 2612, were most likely from asphalt pieces in the soil samples and not associated with Building 2612 (see also Section 5.1.4).

 Sediment samples from the wetland south of Building 2612 contained VOCs, PAHs, the PCB Aroclor 1260, and metals.
-Chemicals most likely mixed with water in the building floor drains and then were discharged into the wetlands.
-A variety of the contaminants detected exceeded New York State sediment screening criteria (NYSDEC 1999a).
-Table 2 is a summary of analytes detected in sediment samples collected at the site.
-Figures 5 through 8 show the locations of the sediment samples and Section 2.3.5 discusses the significance of the sediment sample results.
-The screening-level ERA estimated that there was a potential risk from exposure to site sediments to species represented by the short-tailed shrew and the American woodcock.
-The contaminants that contributed most to the potential ecological risk were cadmium, chromium, lead and mercury (see Section 3.2).
+Chemicals most likely mixed with water in the building floor drains and were then discharged into the wetlands.
+A variety of the contaminants detected exceeded New York State Sediment Screening Criteria (NYSDEC 1999a).
 The RI Report (URS 2003) recommended using test trenching to further evaluate the extent of sediment contamination in the southern wetland as well as the extent of PAH contamination in soil north of Building 2612.

-2.2.4 Supplemental Remedial Investigation and Soil/Sediment Removals
+5.1.4 Supplemental Remedial Investigation and Soil/Sediment Removals

-In October 2003, test trenching was performed in response to the recommendations made in the RI to further evaluate the extent of chromium and cadmium concentrations in sediments south of Building 2612 and the anomalous PAH concentrations in soils at the southwest corner of Building 2616.
+In October 2003, test trenching was performed in response to the recommendations made in the RI Report to further evaluate the extent of chromium and cadmium concentrations in sediments south of Building 2612 and the anomalous PAH concentrations in soils at the southwest corner of Building 2616.